inkie/logicmonitor/README.md

 logicmonitor
 ============

-The standard ui project for logicmonitor based B2
+The standard ui project for logicmonitor based B2 framework

-For Developer
+For javascript Developer
 ============
 Make sure you have node.js and  Compass installed
 Then run following commands: